mk12/vscode-better-git-line-blame/README.md

 - Handles untracked files, unsaved edits, and git branch changes.
 - Provides "Reblame File" and "Clear Cache" commands (rarely needed).

+## Configuration

+- **betterGitLineBlame.ignoreWhitespaceChanges** (default: true)
+    - Ignore whitespace changes when blaming lines, i.e. pass the `-w` flag to git blame.
+- **betterGitLineBlame.reblameOnSave** (default: false)
+    - Run the "Reblame File" command automatically on save.
+The extension already adapts the blame to local edits, and reblames on git branch changes, so this is not necessary.
+However, reblaming more often ensures that "Uncommitted changes" is only shown on lines with a diff, not on changes that you later undid.
+- **betterGitLineBlame.maxSummaryLength** (default: 50)
+    - Maximum length of commit message summaries in line annotations.
+Summaries longer than this will be truncated with an ellipsis.
+Set to 0 for no limit.
+- **betterGitLineBlame.maxBlamedLines** (default: 100)
+    - Maximum number of selected lines to annotate.
+Set to 1 to only annotate a single line at a time.
+Set to 0 for no limit.
+- **workbench.colorCustomizations** > **betterGitLineBlame.foregroundColor**
+    - Foreground color of the line blame annotations.

 ## Alternatives

 The alternative I'm competing with is [GitLens].
 I find it too bloated, and dislike how it pushes paid features.